-EP (ANNOTATED) tudent's Name Does the student have limited English proficiency? ☐ Yes - The IEP team must address the student's language needs and how those needs relate to the IEP. □No ANNOTATION: Consideration of the language needs of all English Learners (Els) receiving special education services must be given "as such needs relate to the student's IEP."
-IEP teams must determine if the issues/problems the student is experiencing are due to the fact that the student is acquiring a second language or due to a possible disability.
-When assessing students who are ELs, is it essential to compare the results to other Els with similar backgrounds, years of second language acquisition, and English as a Second Language (ESL) programs.
-QUESTIONS FOR THE IEP TEAM TO CONSIDER: Is the student's difficulty due to a disability or second language acquisition?
-Is the disability present in the native language?
-What was the first language the student learned to speak?
-What language does the student speak most often at home?
+IEP (ANNOTATE Student's Name · Does Does the student have limited English proficiency?
+Yes - The IEP team must address the student's language needs and how those needs relate to the IEP. □ No ANNO TATION: such n the stu deration of the language needs of all students with limited English proficiency (LEP) receiving special education services must be given "as needs relate to the student's IEP."
+IEP teams must determine if the issues/problems the student is experiencing are due to the fact that udent is acquiring a second language or due to a possible disability.
+When assessing students who are LEP is it essential to compare the sto other LEP students with similar background, years of second language acquisition, and English as a Second Language (ESL) programs.
+QUEST TIONS FOR THE IEP TEAM TO CONSIDER: • Is the student's difficulty due to a disability or second language acquisition? • Is the disability present in the native language?
+What was the first language the student learned to speak? • What language does the student speak most often at home?
 With friends?
-With neighbors?
-What language(s) is spoken most often in the home?
-Was the ESL/Bilingual/Migrant teacher a member of the IEP team?
-How will the team assess the student's progress in the general education curriculum?
-How will services be coordinated (i.e., special education and ESL)?
-What accommodations for LEP are necessary for instruction and participation in the PSSA/PASA?
-What language or mode of communication will be used to address parents or family members?
+With neighbors? • What language(s) is spoken most often in the home? • Was the ESL/Bilingual/Migrant teacher a member of the IEP team? • How will the team assess the student's progress in the general education curriculum? • How will services be coordinated (i.e., special education and ESL)? • What accommodations for LEP are necessary for instruction and participation in the PSSA/PASA? • What language or mode of communication will be used to address parents or family members?

 Does the student exhibit behaviors that impede his/her learning or that of others?

 Yes - The IEP team must develop a Positive Behavior Support Plan that is based on a functional assessment of behavior and that utilizes positive behavior techniques.
-Results of the functional assessment of behavior may be listed in the Present Levels section of the IEP with a clear measurable plan to address the behavior in the Goals and Specially Designed Instruction sections of the IEP or in the Positive Behavior

-Assessment form are available atwww.pattan.net
+Results of the functional assessment of behavior may be listed in the Present Levels section of the IEP with a clear measurable plan to address the behavior in the Goals and Specially Designed Instruction sections of the IEP or in the Positive Behavior Support Plan if this is a separate document that is attached to the IEP.
+A Positive Behavior Support Plan and a Functional Behavioral Assessment form are available at www.pattan.net □No